-High blood sugar doesn’t cause nerve pain directly.
+High blood sugar doesn’t cause nerve discomfort directly.
 It’s the perfect storm of metabolic changes associated with blood sugar dysregulation that negatively affect nerve health over time.

-Factors like obesity, insulin resistance, high blood sugar, and dyslipidemia all stimulate increases in advanced glycation end products, chronic inflammation, oxidative stress, and mitochondrial dysfunction in cells.
+Factors like obesity, insulin resistance, and imbalanced blood sugar and blood lipids, all stimulate increases in advanced glycation end products, chronic inflammation, oxidative stress, and mitochondrial dysfunction in cells.
 Metabolic disruption becomes further affected, resulting in changes in underlying factors that are detrimental to nerve and microvascular health.

 How do I know if I need a nerve support supplement?

-If you experience challenges with blood sugar balance, nerve pain, or are concerned with nutritional deficiency, especially in the B vitamins, you may want to consider adding a nerve support supplement to your health regimen.
+If you experience challenges with blood sugar balance, physical discomfort in the extremities, or are concerned with nutritional deficiency, especially in the B vitamins, you may want to consider adding a nerve support supplement to your health regimen.

 Of course, we always recommend addressing both your health concerns and potential new supplements with your physician before making any changes.
-If you are already experiencing symptoms of nerve damage, that is the most important point to address with your physician.
+If you are already experiencing symptoms related to your nerves, that is the most important point to address with your physician.
 A supplement is not a treatment or cure for any disease.

 How do I know if I’m vitamin deficient?

 A blood test ordered by your doctor is the best way to determine your circulating levels of active nutrients.
 In terms of nerve health, a few important insufficiencies to look out for would be B-12, B-6, folate (B-9), and thiamine.